edgedb/easy-edgedb/chapter12/answers.md

 error: cannot create the `default::gives_number(input: std::int64)` function: a function with the same signature is already defined
 ```

 #### 2. How about these two functions?
-Will EdgeDB accept the second one?
+Will EdgeDB allow both of them to be defined at the same time?

 Yes, they have different signatures because the input is different: one takes an `int16` and the other takes an `int32`.
 In fact, you can see both of them by using DESCRIBE.
 For example, `DESCRIBE FUNCTION make64 AS TEXT` gives the following: